 Sing!
 Best musicals

 It’s a pity that this princess never got the detailed character study she deserved because no one can deny that Snow White is a sweetie with a heart of gold.
 Her ability to make animal friends with just a song and her rosy cheeks makes her loveable.

 Snow White is also the figure that ushered in all the Disney princesses, so we have to give credit where credit is due, but still, it just isn’t enough to rank higher here.

 Yes, Cinderella is downright iconic, and her dress is one of the most beautiful in Disney princess history.
 However, she does suffer, like Snow White, from two-dimensional syndrome.
-Here is a character who is more like a cartoon angel than a real and relatable woman (sorry Cindy).
+Here is a cartoon character who is more like an angel than a real and relatable woman (sorry, Cindy).

 Sisters!
 Best family movies

 Cinderella is a classic, and her story is still one of the most popular at Disney, but she can’t escape the fact that she reflects the time period in which her movie came out – 1950.
 She sews, cooks, and is scorned by her lazy and ‘ugly step sisters’.
 It is all a wee bit outdated, isn’t it?